Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

 Accordingly, beam training is equivalent to selecting the codeword pair $(\mathbf F^{\star},\mathbf w^{\star})$ that yields the strongest effective channel gain.
 In addition, the codebooks $\mathcal{F}$ and $\mathcal{W}$ need to be designed to satisfy compactness and scalability.
 Specifically, the codebook size should be reduced as much as possible to reduce the beam training overhead.
 Different from fixed antenna configurations, RA introduces an additional controllable dimension, i.e., the boresight rotation, which changes the effective manifold and may alter the distinguishability between different beams.
 Therefore, practical RA beam training critically depends on the orientation-aware codebook design and low-overhead mode selection strategies.
 The RA orientation codebook $\mathcal F$ should provide sufficient coverage of the boresight domain and ensure good separability among codewords.
 To satisfy the coverage requirement, a baseline idea is to discretize the boresight domain into $(\vartheta,\xi)$ grids and map each grid point to an RA orientation $\mathbf F^{(i)}$.
 For near-field/wideband settings, $\mathbf F^{(i)}$ can further incorporate a focal-distance bin, yielding a multi-resolution codebook.
 In addition, RA orientation induces varying radiation patterns across antennas that disrupt the orthogonality of conventional codebooks.
 Therefore, it is essential to develop radiation-pattern-aware codebooks where each codeword jointly encodes a beamforming direction along with specific antenna orientation configurations, thus improving codeword distinguishability.
 In this case, $\mathcal W$ can follow standard designs, e.g., discrete Fourier transform (DFT) codebooks~\cite{Suh2017Construction}, while $\mathcal F$ is tailored to RA features and radiation-pattern characteristics.

 Given $\mathcal F$ and $\mathcal W$, beam training performs mode selection by sweeping a subset of candidate codeword pairs $\left(\mathbf{F}^{(i)},\mathbf{w}^{(j)}\right)$, measuring the received power metric $O(i,j)\approx |(\mathbf w^{(j)})^{T}\mathbf h(\mathbf F^{(i)})|^2$, and selecting the maximal value in \eqref{BT_opt_}.
 A straightforward approach is to conduct an exhaustive search over all possible codebooks.
 However, this may incur prohibitively high training overhead, especially when the codebook size $|\mathcal F||\mathcal W| $ is large.
-To reduce the training overhead, hierarchical (coarse-to-fine) scanning is commonly adopted: a coarse stage uses wide beams (and coarse orientation sectors) to localize a small candidate set, followed by refined probing with narrower beams within the selected sector to identify the optimal index $(i^{\star},j^{\star})$.
+To reduce the training overhead, hierarchical (coarse-to-fine) scanning is commonly adopted: a coarse stage uses wide beams (and coarse orientation sectors) to localize a small candidate set, followed by refined probing with narrower beams within the selected sector to identify the optimal index $(i^{\star},j^{\star})$. { The computational complexity of beam training is mainly determined by the number of beam/orientation codeword pairs to be tested.
+For an exhaustive search, evaluating the received power metric $O(i,j)$ for all candidate pairs incurs a complexity on the order of $\mathcal{O}\!\left(N|\mathcal F||\mathcal W|\right)$.
+Hence, the complexity scales linearly with the number of antennas and the codebook sizes, while hierarchical beam training reduces complexity by progressively narrowing the candidate set. }